taratran/kwk-level-2-lecture-003-html-part-1/README.md

 HTML, or HyperText Markup Language, is a **markup language** which describes the structure and organization of web pages.
-Web browsers, such as Mozilla Firefox, Internet Explorer, and Google Chrome read HTML and use it to display websites.
+Web browsers, such as Mozilla Firefox, Internet Explorer, and Google Chrome, read HTML and use it to display websites.
-Unlike Ruby, JavaScript, and other programming languages, markup languages like HTML don't have any logic behind them (we can't make an `array.each` with plain HTML).
+Unlike Ruby, JavaScript, and other programming languages, markup languages like HTML don't have any logic behind them (we can't program things like "if a do b" with plain HTML).

 Every website you use is running with HTML as the core component that describes